Return

 5. Promotes satisfaction and fulfillment

 Also, while actively working out, the body releases hormones that make us happier and create a positive atmosphere that drives and motivates participants.
-Physical activities like dancing and walking out in nature can make you more cheerful and lighthearted.
+Physical activities like dancing and walking out in nature can make us more cheerful and lighthearted.
 This can significantly improve the quality of life for older adults, which can, in turn, be an excellent motivator to keep engaging in further physical activities.

 6. Improves Concentration